IBM-Cloud/onprem-integration-demo/README.md

 	"password": "password"
 	}'
 	```
-	The port number and the exact hostname can be obtained from the Secure Gateway
-	dashboard by clicking on the "i" (info) icon as shown:
+	The "password" is the administrator password you chose during the MySQL setup.
+The port number and the exact hostname can be obtained from the Secure Gateway dashboard by clicking on the "i" (info) icon as shown:

 	![](https://raw.githubusercontent.com/IBM-Bluemix/onprem-integration-demo/master/screenshots/BluemixSecureGateway_CloudHost.png)